 If you believe you are suffering from alcohol addiction or problematic use, the sooner you can begin your recovery the better.
 For most sufferers, the only way to stop their addiction or problematic use and commence lasting recovery is to enter a formal alcohol treatment programme.
 We offer an in-person Dayhab at our non-residential rehab in London or online via our Digital Dayhab.
 Our online offering allows you to do all of your treatment from your home so you can access treatment without the need to come to one of our centres.

-160 hours of intensive addiction therapy
+160 hours of intensive face to face therapy

-Relaxed & luxurious clinic
+Relaxed & comfortable environment

-Hours that fit around study/work/life
+Hours that fit around study/work/life - mornings, day and evenings

 Tailored recovery plan & aftercare support

 Our addiction treatment programme is made up of a mixture of group work and one-to-ones with a primary therapist.
-We also include a 20-hour family programme with up to two relatives or friends.
+We also provide a family programme with up to two relatives or friends.
 It’s not compulsory, but experience shows that involving family members and friends in alcohol rehab improves family dynamics and increases the chances of long-term recovery.
 If you want to learn more about alcohol addiction, visit our facts page.